ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-02-Why_Your_CAD_Models_Fail_Without_Strong_2D_Sketches_-_Education_Chapter_1_Lesson_2.md

 ---

-A) It stays strong forever
+A) It becomes more valuable

-B) It falls apart in 10 years
+B) It requires no maintenance

-C) It becomes more valuable
+C) It falls apart in 10 years

-D) It requires no maintenance
+D) It stays strong forever

 ---

-B) It falls apart in 10 years
+C) It falls apart in 10 years

 ///